 Is Chase or Bank of America better for transactions and cash deposits?

 Bank of America allows a much higher transaction and cash deposit limit.
-So if you have a lot of transactions, you’ll pay fewer fees with Bank of America vs Chase.
+So, if you have a large number of transactions, you’ll pay fewer fees with Bank of America vs. Chase Business checking accounts.

 Which bank is better for completing a wire transfer?

-If you have many outgoing wires, Chase is the better option, but you’ll only get two or four free wires, depending on the account.
-Bank of America accounts don’t offer free outgoing wires.
+If you have a lot of outgoing wires, Chase will save you more money because you get two to four free wires.
+Bank of America doesn’t offer any free outgoing wires.

 Which bank is better for my business, Bank of America or Chase?